We will show you in this page,

 The use of the EL8 Headlamp - Solar Panel as an iPod or other hand held

-devices charger, was meant to give a charging boost to those devices,
+solar charger, was meant to give a charging boost to those devices,

 Examples of possible uses of the EL8